 Atwood Lake Park camping is located in Tuscarawas and Carroll Counties.
-An easy drive from Akron and Cleveland, Atwood Lake Park is a close getaway vacation.
+An easy drive from Akron and Cleveland, Atwood Lake Campground is a close getaway vacation.
 Atwood is one of the state's -- and region's -- top lakes for sailing and pleasure boating.
 Atwood Lake Park features a wide, sandy beach, vending area, changing room with showers, playground, picnic area and picnic shelters.

 With over 600 lots, we have a view for you.
 We have areas designed for groups, as well as beautiful lake-side lots right on the water.
 We also have sites close to several amenities including clean bathhouses, playgrounds, large green open areas, and other recreational sites.